neo4j/neo4j-dotnet-driver/Neo4j.Driver/Neo4j.Driver.TestKitBackend/README.md

 public override async Task ProcessAsync(NewDriverRequest message) {
     var driver = GraphDatabase.Driver(message.Uri, ..., Configure);
-    var stored = _objectStore.Store(driver);
+    var id = _objectStore.Store(driver);
+    _logger.LogDebug("Created driver with id '{Id}'", id);
-    await _responseWriter.WriteAsync(new DriverResponse(stored.Id));
+    await _responseWriter.WriteAsync(new DriverResponse(id));
 }
 ```

 Before considering a new handler complete, verify the following:

-- If the request needs a handle to an existing object, such as a driver or a session, declare that property as `Stored<T>` rather than a bare `string` identifier.
-  The conversion is then handled automatically.
+- If the request refers to a stored object, declare the shape the handler actually consumes: a plain `string XxxId` when only the id matters, a `[StoredObject]` property when only the object does, and both when the id is also protocol data.
+  Never declare an id property just to log it.
 - If a field must distinguish an absent value from a present null value, use `Optional<T>`.
   Otherwise, use `T?`.
 - Let exceptions from driver calls propagate out of the handler.